Here is a sample of the 26 books added to the collection in the past week. Click on a title for more information, TWU log in may be required.

 EDUCATION

-Teaching with poverty in mind: what being poor does to kids’ brains and what schools can do about it /Eric Jensen.
+/Eric Jensen.
 Veteran educator and brain expert Eric Jensen takes an unflinching look at how poverty hurts children, families, and communities across the United States and demonstrates how schools can improve the academic achievement and life readiness of economically disadvantaged students.
 He argues that although chronic exposure to poverty can result in detrimental changes to the brain, the brain’s very ability to adapt from experience means that poor children can also experience emotional, social, and academic success.
 A brain that is susceptible to adverse environmental effects is equally susceptible to the positive effects of rich, balanced learning environments and caring relationships that build students’ resilience, self-esteem, and character.

 HISTORY